What is Title Insurance & Why Do I Need It?

 What is Escrow?

-Before a policy is issued, the title company or one of its agents conducts a search of public records, maps and documents.
+Before a policy is issued, we conduct a search of public records, maps and documents.
 These records may extend back to state land grants and forward to the current owner.
 Only after collecting, examining and interpreting appropriate records is a policy issued insuring the condition of title.
-Besides describing your property and spelling out any recorded limitations on your ownership, a title insurance policy sets forth in clear terms what the insurance company will do in the event that a flaw in title is discovered or your rights of ownership are challenged.
+Besides describing your property and spelling out any recorded limitations on your ownership, your title insurance policy sets forth in clear terms what the insurance company will do in the event that a flaw in title is discovered or your rights of ownership are challenged.